WatermelonArray/Luau-project/README.md

 required by using the animation type made with luau: `trueState()` and `falseState()`.
 These two functions are what will be triggered if the door will close or open depending on their "state" in the corresponding token.

+The system will even check the door's security level and provide keycard readers.
+You can place these keycard readers anywhere in the map and multiple as well.
+This allows flexibility of what kind of scenario you wish to have as a developer.
+It also check if the door security is 0 - meaning it shouldn't have any keycard readers.

 This system however does have flaws.
 Currently, the animations run server sided and when played, looks choppy as their are depending on the server's tick rate.